avikor/RelevantDocumentFinder/README.md

 ## RelevantDocumentFinder
-This repository contains a thread safe corpus class for inserting, deleting, and updating documents. <br>It uses term frequency–inverse document frequency (tf-idf) score to return the n most relevant documents for a given query.<br>For some toy examples look at 'RelevantDocumentFinder/CorpusTests.cpp'.
+This repository contains a thread safe corpus class for inserting, deleting, and updating documents. <br>It uses term frequency–inverse document frequency (tf-idf) score to return the n most relevant documents for a given query.<br>For some toy examples look at 'RelevantDocumentFinder/CorpusTests.cpp'.<br>NOTE: 'init_docs.txt' should be placed at the same directory as 'RelevantDocumentFinder.exe'.